-Top 10 Scenic Drives - the best road trips around the Algarve
+Top 10 Scenic Drives - best road trips around the Algarve.
+Updated for 2023

 Find the best road trips around the Algarve.
 It's not just beach life here - there are so many lovely country villages, historical spots and amazing viewing points you can visit on a day out and with a very simple road network it is easy to get about.
 Get out and explore the backroads, the inland hills and the coastal trails.